-37. In the Main toolbar, click (Select and Move) and move the selected vertex up in the Z-axis to create the curved chair back, as shown in Figure 3-65.
+36. In the Main toolbar, click (Select and Move) and move the vertices up, by moving the gizmo along the Z-axis, to create the curved chair back, as shown in Figure 3-67.
+Note that the dark blue vertices are unaffected.